 As you lose body fat, muscle can develop simultaneously.
 Weight can ultimately stay the same, barely change, or even increase as body fat percentage decreases dramatically.

-In a society that places emphasis on the numbers on the scale, teaching my clients the basic science of density and matter was a big challenge.
+In a society that places emphasis on the scale, teaching my clients the basic science of density versus mass was a big challenge.
 It’s simple, really.
-Your weight consists of your blood, bones, muscle, body fat, whatever you just ate — didn’t eat, waste, and so on.
-This can, of course, fluctuate — and frequently.
-Conversely, your body fat percentage is your body fat percentage.
+Your total body weight consists of your blood, bones, muscle, body fat, whatever you just ate — or didn’t eat — waste, and so on.
+This can, of course, fluctuate — and does frequently.
+Conversely, your body fat percentage is, well, your body fat percentage.
 Its number reveals more about the state of your health than the fact that you have blood and bones that weigh something.
 Body fat percentage also takes time to change, and the handy thing is, it’s a measure of what those scale-obsessed people really want to know: how much of their weight is fat.
 The image below demonstrates why this is so important.

-Now that you’ve learned the difference between total body weight and body fat percentage, it should really be a no-brainer to be more concerned with body fat percentage than how much your blood, bones, body waste, and all that fun stuff weighs at any given time.
+Now that you’ve learned the difference between total body weight and body fat percentage, it should really be a no-brainer to be more concerned with body fat percentage than how much your body waste and all that fun stuff weighs at any given time.
 Still, many people (women especially) obsess over the scale.
 Please, take the logical route.
 Get your body fat percentage checked at a local gym for free, or buy a body fat analyzer or calipers, and simply check what you really care about: your body fat percentage.

 BONUS: Once you find out your body fat percentage, subtract it from your total body weight.
 From there, you’ll have your body fat to lean body mass ratio.
 That information can help you determine more accurate caloric needs than calculations based on ever-fluctuating body weight.
 The following link has an excellent calorie calculator to get you started: http://www.burnthefatinnercircle.com/members/Katch-McArdle-Calorie-Calculator-For-Men-And-Women.cfm